ENSO Forecast Navigation

 Current Conditions

-In November 2025, the Dipole Mode Index measured –0.74 °C, signaling the continued persistence of negative IOD conditions across the Indian Ocean.
-According to the CCSR@NASA-GISS/IRI’s criteria for defining positive and negative Indian Ocean Dipole (IOD) events, a positive IOD phase is defined when the DMI exceeds +0.4 °C, and a negative IOD when it falls below −0.4 °C. The IOD is considered inactive (neutral) when the DMI lies between −0.4 °C and +0.4 °C.
+In April 2026, the observed Dipole Mode Index was +0.31 °C, indicating neutral IOD conditions across the Indian Ocean.
+According to the CCSR/IRI’s criteria for defining positive and negative Indian Ocean Dipole (IOD) events, a positive IOD phase is defined when the DMI exceeds +0.4 °C, and a negative IOD when it falls below −0.4 °C. The IOD is considered inactive (neutral) when the DMI lies between −0.4 °C and +0.4 °C.

 Model-Based IOD Outlook: Deterministic Forecasts from the NMME